mphemming/AWS-Project-2-StaticWebsite/README.md

 4. For the "Index document", enter index.html.
 5. Click "Save changes".

+:information_source: **Note that 'index.html' used here was renamed to 'index.html.legacy' in order to setup a new 'index.html' in the next section.**

 **Turn off 'Block public access' (if enabled when creating the S3 bucket):**

 1. Click on the "Permissions" tab in your S3 bucket.